Deep Backward and Galerkin Methods for the Finite State Master Equation: The DBME Algorithm and Convergence Results

 One final element to introduce before presenting the algorithm is the solution of a forward Kolmogorov's equation.
 This equation mirrors the flow of measures $\mu$ in the MFG equilibrium.
 However, instead of utilizing the master equation's solution $U$ in the dynamics, we employ a neural network.
 This solution is a key element in the algorithm's loss function.
 In details: for any $\kappa \in \calP([d])$, any $i \in \{0,\dots,N-1\}$, and any $\theta\in\Theta$, define $M^\theta_{i}(\kappa) := \rho_i^{\theta,\kappa}(t_{i+1})$, where $\rho_i^\theta(t) :=(\rho_i^\theta(t,x))_{x\in[d]}$ uniquely solves the (forward) ODE: The previous display is Kolmogorov's forward equation over the time interval $[t_i,t_{i+1}]$ with initial distribution $\kappa \in \calP([d])$, and which corresponds to a non-linear Markov chain with rate matrix $\gamma^*_x(y,\Delta_y \calU_i(\cdot, \rho^{\theta, \kappa}_i(t) ; \theta^i))$.
 Note that the control's input is the difference $\Delta_y \calU_{i}$ of the neural network $\calU_i$, rather than that of $U$; in light of \eqref{eqn:consistency_relation}, this is similar to the MFG system \eqref{eqn:mfg}.
 Moreover, $\rho^{\theta, \kappa}_i$ appears within the rate matrix, which makes the Markov chain non-linear.
 The equation \eqref{eqn:M_theta_i_def} is well-posed because the neural network and $\gamma^*$ are Lipschitz.
 The notation $M^\theta_i (\kappa)$ can be thought of as the terminal distribution of this non-linear Markov chain at time $t_{i+1}$; that is, the effect of propagating the initial distribution $\kappa$ by a control using neural network values, parameterized by $\theta \in \Theta$.

 The next remark motivates the algorithm's structure and the form of the loss function \eqref{eqn:loss_def} in the algorithm. \begin{remark} From \eqref{eqn:mfg} and \eqref{eqn:U_def}--\eqref{eqn:consistency_relation} it follows that: when $\Delta t_i = t_{i+1}-t_i$ is small.
 Recall that the dynamics of $(\mu^{t_i,\kappa}(t))_{t\in[t_i,t_{i+1}]}$, the flow of measures under equilibrium from \eqref{eqn:mfg}, depends on the master equation solution, making it unsuitable for the loss function.
 To address this, in the loss function, we replace $\mu^{t_i,\kappa}(t_{i+1})$ by $M^{\theta^i}_i(\kappa)$, defined through equation~\eqref{eqn:M_theta_i_def}, which is similar to the equation for $\mu^{t_i,\kappa}(t)$ in~\eqref{eqn:mfg} but with the neural network appearing in its dynamics instead of the function $U$.
+Notice that, while the loss uses the forward ODE~\eqref{eqn:M_theta_i_def}, it does not explicitly make use of the backward ODE.
+This is because the master equation captures the value function, see~\eqref{eqn:consistency_relation}.

 Next, note that the algorithm goes backward in time.
 The value at terminal time $T$ is known.
 Then at time $t_{i}$, assuming that we have an estimation for $U(t_{i+1},x,\eta )$ for any $(x,\eta)\in[d]\times\calP([d])$, we go backward in time.
 In the analysis to follow, we use the structure of the loss function and \eqref{eqn:M_theta_i_def} to define a forward-backward system that resembles the MFG system \eqref{eqn:mfg} up to a small error that emerges from the loss function.
 It is the comparison between these two systems that yields the convergence result of Theorem \ref{thm:DBME}. \end{remark}